A special thank you to John and Kath Wayland for this summary of how the group has changed over the last 50-60 years.

 In the earliest days the Humanist group coalesced round a number of engineers at Nuclear Fuels, Salwick.
 The most important of these, in humanist terms was Alan Mann, who remained an active and much admired member of Fylde Humanists until he and Audrey moved to Yorkshire about 20 years ago.
 Alan died in December 2019, aged 94.

-The group formalised itself as Lytham St Annes Humanists and affiliated to the BHA and became centered in St Annes in the early 1960s, not long after the BHA was formed.
+The group became centred in St Annes in the early 1960s, not long after the BHA was formed.
 This was likely due to the fact that like Alan many Salwick employees lived in St Annes, Lytham and Blackpool.

-At that time the group was quite active with a relatively youthful membership and held monthly meetings in hotel premises and for a short period in a meeting room at St Annes tennis club.
-We also held public meetings from time to time to discuss controversial issues.
+In 1967 the group was quite active with a relatively youthful membership and held monthly meetings in hotel premises and for a short period in a meeting room at St Annes tennis club.
+They also held public meetings from time to time to discuss controversial issues.

-We maintained a minutes book, recording brief details of meetings and AGMs from the outset in the early 60s.
-Kath gave the first book to Andrew Copson when he spoke at one of our meetings.
+A minutes book was maintained that recorded brief details of meetings and AGMs from the outset in 1967.
+Kath gave the first book to Andrew Copson when he spoke at one of our meetings and this is now held in the Humanists UK archive at the Bishopsgate Institute.

 When the Labour party held its annual conference in Blackpool in the late 60s/early 70s we staged a public meeting on abortion rights, with a prominent Labour female MP as the main speaker.
 The topic of course attracted a horde of Catholic protesters and the atmosphere became somewhat stormy.